J4X-98/Writeups/Websites/DamnVulnerableDeFi/08_Puppet/writeup.md

 ## Solution

 Our goal in this challenge can be achieved by manipulating the price oracle.
-As the lending pool calculates the amount of collateral based on a exchange pool that we can access, we can change the exchange rate by buying from the pool.
-As this pool only has a very low liquidity and no minimum liquidity constraints, we can easily shift the exchange rate into the route that we want.
+As the lending pool calculates the amount of collateral based on an exchange pool that we can access, we can change the exchange rate by buying from the pool.
+As this pool only has very low liquidity and no minimum liquidity constraints, we can easily shift the exchange rate into the route that we want.
 This needs a few steps:

 1. We approve the exchange to manage our tokens.
 2. We call the tokenToEthSwapInput() function of the exchange (as this doesn't directly reduce our balance of the token, but uses transferFrom we need to do the 1. step).
 3. The exchange swaps our tokens for eth.
-4. The exhange rate shifts to 1 eth being worth a lot more than 1 token.
+4. The exchange rate shifts to 1 eth being worth a lot more than 1 token.
 5. We send our money to the Pool and retrieve all the tokens for almost no eth.

 This can easily be achieved in 3 calls in the hardhat script.